 PROGRAM OBJECTIVES

-This course prepares & Provides the attendees with a working knowledge of the five addictions and all Compulsive Disorders, The Brain Reward System, Co-Occurring Disorders, Co-Morbidities, Pathophysiology of Addiction, Counseling & Treatment Options, Treatment Models, Interviewing & Intervention Strategies, Reward Deficiency Syndrome, and Toxicology of Addictions.
+Our Curriculum prepares & provides the attendees with a working knowledge of the five addictions & seven Compulsive Disorders, The Brain Reward System, Co-Occurring Disorders, Co-Morbidities, Pathophysiology of Addiction, Counseling & Treatment Options, Treatment Models, Interviewing & Intervention Strategies, Reward Deficiency Syndrome, and Toxicology of Addictions.
+All classes are taught by practicing professionals, all distinguished leaders in their field.

 PROGRAM PURPOSE